john-s-butler-dit/Intro-to-Algorithms/README.md

 ## [John S Butler (TU Dublin)](https://johnsbutler.netlify.com/)

 ## Introduction
-This module is a first year Mathematics course which introduces the learner to basic algorithms and their implementation.
+This is a first year Mathematics and Statistics module in TU Dublin which introduces the learner to basic algorithms and their implementation.
 The theory and application of this subject is a cornerstone of numerical analysis, machine learning, computer science and data analytics.
 The module does not assume a prior knowledge of computer science.

 * This github repository contains the Python Code for the module.